estebretarg/Flora-costaricensis/README.md

   <li>The financial support: open source does not mean die of starvation. <br><br>We need to find interested institutions who can support the project and get recognition of the public as green-nature interested companies.</>
 </ul>

+# Methodology:

+Species are stored as objects in JSON format, for easy recognition and easy edition due to the constant investigation in taxonomy, highly active in Costa Rica.

 # Legal Disclaimers:

 All legal related matters are pending, if you are interested in collaborate in legal matters please contact me on the channels provided on my Github profile.